Eastern imperial eagle: Breeding range

 A juvenile photographed from helicopter.
 Eastern imperial eagles prefer the interface of woods and open areas and can tolerate agriculture and development so long as prey sources remain.

-The eastern imperial eagle is found as far west as east-central and southeastern Europe.
-The European part of its breeding range includes eastern Austria, eastern Czech Republic, Slovakia, Hungary, eastern Croatia, Serbia, northeastern Bosnia and Herzegovina, Macedonia, Bulgaria, Romania, Moldova and northern, western and much of the eastern part of Ukraine.
-The species distribution continues across central Russia, where it is found through most of the Central Federal District, essentially all of the North Caucasian Federal District, most of the Volga and Ural Federal Districts (excluding the northern parts), and the southern part of Siberia past Lake Baikal to the Transbaikalia in the landlocked southwest of the Russian Far East.
-Out of Russia, their breeding extends south to mostly the northern portions of the following nations: Georgia, Armenia, Azerbaijan, Turkmenistan, Uzbekistan, much of Kazakhstan, northwestern China (Xinjiang) and northern Mongolia.
-Isolated populations also persist in northwestern, central and eastern Turkey, Cyprus, and northern Iran.
-As a breeding species, they are probably extirpated from Afghanistan and Pakistan.
+The eastern imperial eagle occurs in east-central and southeastern Europe, with its breeding range including eastern Austria, eastern Czech Republic, Slovakia, Hungary, eastern Croatia, Serbia, northeastern Bosnia and Herzegovina, Macedonia, Bulgaria, Romania, Moldova and northern, western and much of the eastern part of Ukraine.
+Its range continues across central Russia, where it lives through most of the Central Federal District, essentially all of the North Caucasian Federal District, most of the Volga and Ural Federal Districts and the southern Siberia past Lake Baikal to the Zabaykalsky Krai in the southwest of the Russian Far East.
+Outside Russia, its breeding range extends south to mostly the northern portions of Georgia, Armenia, Azerbaijan, Turkmenistan, Uzbekistan, much of Kazakhstan, northwestern China and northern Mongolia.
+Isolated populations also persist in Cyprus, northwestern, central and eastern Turkey, and northern Iran.
+It is probably locally extinct in Afghanistan and Pakistan.